On the Plague of Modern Production

 by Noctir (Sept.
 2011)

-One of the worst things about modern Metal is the soulless, plastic sound
+One of the worst things about modern metal is the soulless, plastic

-that most bands strive for.
-A large number of bands do their best to attain the exact same type of production, using the same
+sound that most bands strive for.
+A large number of bands do their best to attain the exact same type of production, using

-technology and thus draining any potential character out of the music.
-For whatever reason, many bands have been conned into
+the same technology and thus draining any potential character out of the music.
+For whatever reason, many bands have been

-thinking that this disgusting sound is a positive thing.
-In the past decade or more, the typical “wall of sound”
+conned into thinking that this disgusting sound is a positive thing.
+In the past decade or more, the typical “wall of

-production (complete with clicking bass drums) has come to dominate most Metal.
-Though it has become most unbearable in recent
+sound” production (complete with clicking bass drums) has come to dominate most metal.
+Though it has become most unbearable

 On can look to the early 90s, when many Swedish (and some foreign)